Chris Van Hollen: Gun control

-Van Hollen has been endorsed by the Brady Campaign to Prevent Gun Violence, a group which campaigns for more government regulation of guns.
-Van Hollen received a 0% from the Gun Owners of America (GOA) in 2006.
-In September 2008, Van Hollen voted against repealing portions of the Washington, D.C.
-Firearm Ban.
+Van Hollen has been endorsed by the Brady Campaign to Prevent Gun Violence, a group that lobbies for more regulation of guns.
+In September 2008, he voted against repealing parts of the Washington, D.C., firearm ban.
+He supports a national assault weapon ban.

 In 2015, Van Hollen introduced legislation for increased handgun licensing, specifically the requirement for permit-to-purchase licenses.
-This proposal was based on a similar law that exists in Maryland.
-On proposing the law, Van Hollen stated that "States require licenses to drive a car or even to fish in local rivers, so requiring a license to buy a deadly handgun is a common-sense step that could save countless lives."
+The proposal was based on a similar law in Maryland.
+Of his proposal, Van Hollen said, "States require licenses to drive a car or even to fish in local rivers, so requiring a license to buy a deadly handgun is a commonsense step that could save countless lives."

 In response to the 2017 Las Vegas shooting, Van Hollen co-sponsored a bill to ban bump stocks.

 Health

-Van Hollen supports Obamacare and has defended it many times.
-He is also pro-choice and he was an original co-sponsor of the Women’s Health Protection Act of 2021.
+Van Hollen supports the Affordable Care Act (also known as Obamacare) and has defended it many times.
+He is pro-choice and was an original co-sponsor of the Women's Health Protection Act of 2021.